AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 Typical implementation
 ~~~~~~~~~~~~~~~~~~~~~~

-This is a typical implementation of the package specification:
+This is a typical specification of the main package:

 .. code:: ada